Data Protection in ASP.NET Core

 Data protection is crucial, as it protects the data from unauthorized access.
 When we exchange data through API, data is risky to be hacked or tampered with.
 To avoid this, we use data protection.

-In this mechanism, we encrypt the data so that it cannot be tempered or changed in the middle of the network.
+In this mechanism, we encrypt the data so that no one can temper or change the data in the middle of the network.

 Data Protection in ASP.NET Core

-This namespace is the core of data protection in ASP.NET Core.
+The namespace Microsoft.AspNetCore.DataProtection is the core of data protection in ASP.NET Core.
 It contains cryptographic methods, configuration and key management and contains the below interfaces-

 • IDataProtector – It is an interface which provides services to encrypt and decrypt data.